Introduction — Servers: A Look At Requests and Responses

-The internet resolves around accessing of information by users from around the world with a client computer like using a browser from a phone or laptop in accessing these information.
-So when a request for a website is made, how does the user get access to the website?
-Steps in a server!
+The internet resolves around accessing information by users from around the world with a client computer that uses a browser from a phone or laptop in accessing information.
+When a request for a website is made, how does the user get access to the website?
+In steps a server!

 What options do web developers have when it comes to hosting their web applications on a server?
 We explore three options — and look at their pros and cons.

 Shared hosting entails the usage of a single server by multiple websites.
 Often time, the computing resources like RAM and CPU are shared by different subscribers, and the usage of these resources is capped by the plans purchased by the subscriber, in this case, a web developer or a business.